2019 Dates: Sundays – 5 May, 2 June, 14 July, 11 Aug, 8 Sept, 6 Oct

 We will have dinner at the Mayflower Pub in Rotherhithe and give guests a full briefing on the rest of the tour.

-After a morning cycle up the Drake’s trail towards the beautiful Dartmoor or a walk from the stunning village of Dittisham into Dartmouth itself, the tour visits Pilgrim Hill where the Mayflower was moored whilst the Speedwell was being repaired as well as Dartmouth Castle which guards the beautiful estuary.
+After a walk from the stunning village of Dittisham into Dartmouth itself, the tour visits Pilgrim Hill where the Mayflower was moored whilst the Speedwell was being repaired as well as Dartmouth Castle which guards the beautiful estuary.
 Dartmouth is a stunning town where guests can either take a boat trip around the harbour, a ride on a steam train or just soak up the atmosphere in the town where the Duke of Edinburgh first met the Queen!
 We travel back to Plymouth for the evening.

 After the aborted first voyage, both the Speedwell and the Mayflower turned about for Plymouth and finally the Mayflower set sail with up to 30 crew and 102 passengers on board.
 We visit buildings, familiar to the Pilgrims which survive to this day including the Island House where Pilgrims are thought to have lodged, The Elizabethan House and Gardens, Black Friars (a gin distillery since 1793 but prior to that ‘The Refectory’ is believed to be the room where the Pilgrim Fathers spent their last night before setting sail for the New World), the Mayflower steps, the Jacka Bakery, Custom House and the Mayflower Museum (‘The Box’ will open in 2020 telling the Mayflower story).

 A final night celebration dinner is held at the hotel giving guests a chance to unwind at the end of a memorable tour.
-Cycling is arranged on Dartmoor for those who would like a ½ day in the saddle and there is plenty of walking in and around Plymouth for those who would like to walk.
+There is plenty of walking in and around Plymouth for those who would like to walk.

 Guests are free to further explore Plymouth and surrounding area with many taking the trip over to Cornwall and the magnificent Mount Edgcumbe house and park.
 The tour finishes at lunchtime where guests are free to either stay on in the South West or transit back to London where we will aim to arrive by later afternoon.
 Many guests may also want to take a trip to Leiden in Holland which can be organised with prior notice.